 Once Launch is open, you should change your Backup Folder location.
 The Backup Folder is where event data, PDFs of waiver signatures, bib assignment data, and check-in data are stored.

 We recommend that you use an external drive such as a USB drive or an SD card with at least 8GB of free space as the Backup Location.
 This will ensure that in the case of a computer failure, your data is still accessible by plugging the external device into a different computer and accessing it there.

 To change the Backup Folder:

 - Insert your chosen external drive into the computer.

-- Locate the Launch in the upper right corner of the screen, click it, then select Change Backup Folder.
+- Locate the Launch icon in your system tray, right click it, then select Change Backup Folder.

 - Once you've found your external drive, click it once to highlight it, then click Open.